$ 1,017 – $ 7,637 12 month subscription license

 How much is OpenFlows SewerCAD?

-A practitioner license of OpenFlows SewerCAD costs $959 - $7,205 USD at Virtuosity.com depending on the desired pipes.
-To see the price in your local currency, select your currency at the bottom of this page.
+A practitioner license of OpenFlows SewerCAD costs $1,017 - $7,637 USD at Virtuosity.com depending on the desired pipes.
+Prices also vary per region.
+To see the price in your region, select your region at the bottom of the page.
 While there are various types of licensing available, a common choice is the 12-month practitioner license offered through Virtuosity, Bentley's eCommerce store.
 When you purchase through Virtuosity you get a Virtuoso Subscription.
-This means you get the software and Keys (tokens) to redeem for customizable training, mentoring, and consulting services.
+This means you get the software and "Keys" (tokens) to redeem for customizable training, mentoring, and consulting services.

 Expert services and tailored training, when and where you need it.